Palestinians see victory in Gaza truce as Israel warns Hamas

 The Gaza Health Ministry says at least 243 Palestinians were killed, including 66 children, with 1,910 people wounded.
 It does not differentiate between fighters and civilians.
 Twelve people were killed in Israel, all but one of them civilians, including a 5-year-old boy and 16-year-old girl.

+Celebrations erupted in Gaza, the occupied West Bank and east Jerusalem at 2 a.m. when the cease-fire took hold.

+In Gaza City, thousands took to the streets, and young men waved Palestinian and Hamas flags, passed out sweets, honked horns and set off fireworks.

-It was unclear what sparked Friday’s violence.
-Police fired stun grenades and tear gas, and Palestinians hurled rocks after hundreds took part in a celebratory demonstration in which they waved Palestinian and Hamas flags and cheered the militant group.
+At noon prayers at Al-Aqsa Mosque in Jerusalem, hundreds held similar celebrations, waving flags and cheering Hamas.
+It was unclear what sparked the ensuing violence, in which police fired stun grenades and tear gas, and Palestinians threw rocks.
 Israeli police said they arrested 16 people.

-Protesters also clashed with Israeli troops in parts of the occupied West Bank, which has seen violent demonstrations in recent days linked to Jerusalem and Gaza.

-Thousands took to the streets of Gaza as the cease-fire took hold at 2 a.m.
-Young men waved Palestinian and Hamas flags, passed out sweets, honked horns and set off fireworks.
-Celebrations also broke out overnight in east Jerusalem and across the occupied West Bank.
-Israel captured all three territories in the 1967 war and the Palestinians want them for their future state.

-An open-air market in Gaza City that was closed throughout the war reopened, and shoppers stocked up on fresh tomatoes, cabbage and watermelons.
-Workers in orange traffic vests swept up rubble from surrounding roads.
+Similar clashes broke out in parts of the West Bank.

+Gazans had a day of recovery after 11 days of Israeli bombardment.

 “Life will return, because this is not the first war, and it will not be the last war,” said shop owner Ashraf Abu Mohammad.
 “The heart is in pain, there have been disasters, families wiped from the civil registry, and this saddens us.
 But this is our fate in this land, to remain patient.”